arvganesh/stable-retro-docker/README.md

 # stable-retro-docker

-Installs [stable-retro](https://github.com/MatPoliquin/stable-retro), a fork of OpenAI retro.
+Dockerfile for an image with [stable-retro](https://github.com/MatPoliquin/stable-retro), a fork of OpenAI retro.
 I had a lot of problems getting this to work on my M1 Macbook Pro (running OS X 12.5), so hopefully this Dockerfile is useful.

 ## Usage